quality icon

 Cheapest car insurance companies in North Carolina

-If you’re looking for affordable insurance, Erie Insurance tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,168 per year or $97 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+Erie Insurance provides the lowest full coverage rates, for an average cost of $1,168 per year or $97 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.

-Progressive also provides affordable insurance rates in North Carolina for a full coverage policy at an average annual insurance cost of $1,480 or $123 monthly.
+Progressive also offers affordable insurance coverage to North Carolina drivers at an average cost of $1,480 a year or $123 per month.

 Affordable car insurance providers in North Carolina